PacificCommunity/ofp-sam-yft-review/notes/questions.md

 **B2.2** What fisheries and regions should be sampled for future close-kin
          mark-recapture data collection?

+**B3.1** Should effort creep be included in the CPUE data and what is the best
+         way to do that?

+**B3.2** Can the VAST analysis from 2020 of yellowfin longline CPUE data be
+         improved for the next assessment?

+**B3.3** Should multiple CPUE indices be considered?

+**B3.4** Should additional process error be added to the CPUE index, e.g., using
+         a loess smoother and/or estimating an additional standard error?

+**B3.5** Should CPUE catchability ungrouped or grouped between regions, enabling
+         regional scaling?

-**B3.1** Is the level of model complexity appropriate, including spatial and
+**B4.1** Is the level of model complexity appropriate, including spatial and
          fishery structure, in relation to data inputs and other available information.

-**B4.1** Is there a better way to represent uncertainty about management
+**B5.1** Is there a better way to represent uncertainty about management
          quantities, combining structural and estimation uncertainty?

-**B4.2** What model runs should be included in the structural uncertainty grid,
+**B5.2** What model runs should be included in the structural uncertainty grid,
          as opposed to one-off sensitivities, and how should they be weighted?

-**B4.3** If the estimation uncertainty about depletion is very small, evaluated
+**B5.3** If the estimation uncertainty about depletion is very small, evaluated
          using the delta method or likelihood profile, what other approaches could be used to evaluate the estimation uncertainty?

-**B5.1** Which standard stock assessment plots would be useful but are not
+**B6.1** Which standard stock assessment plots would be useful but are not
          provided in the assessment report?

-**B5.2** Which diagnostics would be useful but are not provided in the
+**B6.2** Which diagnostics would be useful but are not provided in the
          assessment report?

-**B5.3** How should model convergence be addressed in the assessment report,
+**B6.3** How should model convergence be addressed in the assessment report,
          criteria such as jittering of initial parameter values, parameters on bounds, final gradients, positive definite Hessian, parameter correlations, etc.

-**B5.4** Is there consistency between input and output variances for the CPUE,
+**B6.4** Is there consistency between input and output variances for the CPUE,
          length compositions, and tag recaptures?

 ---

 **D1.1** The 2020 assessment estimates a more optimistic stock status than the
          2017 assessment.
-Is this because of a larger numerator (SB), smaller denominator (SBF=0), or both?
+Is this because of a larger numerator (SB), smaller denominator (SBF=0, dynamic B0), or both?

+**D1.2** The 2020 assessment estimates a more optimistic stock status than the
+         2017 assessment.
+Is this because of changes in recruitment, M, maturity, body weights, F, or dynamic B0 between the two assessments?

 **E1.1** Data: Total length comps over time (bubble plot or 3d histograms)